Hierarchical Fuel-Cell Airpath Control: an Efficiency-Aware MIMO Control Approach Combined with a Novel Constraint-Enforcing Reference Governor: Performant RG for MIMO Systems with Application to FCS

 \subsection{Cascade RG}

-Stack current still needs to be governed to maintain the minimum OER constraint.
-Upon inspection of (\ref{eqn:W-ca-o2-rct}), stack current appears as a direct-feed-through term on oxygen consumption, giving it a rapid effect on OER.
-But by adding degrees of freedom through the governing of desired flow and pressure, the stack current can play a smaller role in constraint management and thus still be drawn from the fuel cell at a faster rate than by the {load governor}, leading to faster power delivery.

-The approach developed in this {section} is the Cascade RG.
-In the case of the FCS air-path, it is three RG in series: one for stack current, one for the flow set-point and one for the pressure set-point.
-Each RG can only govern one reference signal, but is still aware of the other signals it cannot manipulate by accepting the applied/governed output of the RG preceding it.
-This is depicted in Fig.~\ref{fig:block-RG-cascade}, which shows the contents of the ``RG'' block in Fig.~\ref{fig:block-RGap}.
-To implement a Cascade RG, an additional term is added the MAS inner-approximation (\ref{eqn:O_infty}), as shown below:
+The Cascade RG { employs multiple RGs in series.
+Each RG can only govern one reference signal but is still aware of the other signals it cannot manipulate by accepting the applied/governed output of the RG preceding it.
+To describe each sub-RG within the cascade RG, we group the setpoints into two groups, $v$ and $w$, where $v$ is the reference to be governed by the sub-RG and $w$ represents either a desired set-point to be modified by a sub-RG later in the cascade or an applied set-point modified by a sub-RG earlier in the cascade.
+Accordingly, the MAS inner-approximation (\ref{eqn:O_infty}) can be expressed as shown below}:

-where, $w$ is an additional input to the state-space system model (\ref{eqn:system_cont}) representing either a desired set-point to be modified by a sub-RG later in the cascade or an applied set-point modified by a sub-RG earlier in the cascade.
-By extension, $H_w$ for each feedthrough reference $w$ is computed by the same method as $H_v$ for manipulated reference $v$.
+where the scalar $v\in\mathbb{R}$ is the manipulated reference, the vector $w$ are the feedthrough references, $[ v \; w ]^T\in\mathbb{R}^m$ for a closed-loop system with $m$ inputs, $H_w\in\mathbb{R}^{k^* \times (m-1)}$, and $H_v\in\mathbb{R}^{k^*}$ just as in a scalar RG.
+The new matrix $H_w$ for each feedthrough reference $w$ is computed by the same method as $H_v$ for manipulated reference $v$.
 In order to design a cascade-RG, one can arrange each RG in series in ascending order of priority.
-A reference that is deemed more free to vary is governed before a reference that should be kept as close to its desired value $r(t)$ as possible, as we will show in Section \ref{section:RGap-sim}.
+A reference that is deemed more free to vary is governed before a reference that should be kept as close to its desired value {$r[k]$} as possible, as we will show { for the FCS application} in Section \ref{section:RGap-sim}. { Note that changing the order in which references are governed can lead to significant differences in system behavior and performance, making it an important design decision.}

-To provide a practical example of how a cascade-RG would work, we shall describe the algorithm that is run inside the ``$p^*_{sm}$ RG'' block in Fig.~\ref{fig:block-RG-cascade}, which modifies the cathode supply manifold pressure set-point to maintain the OER constraint.
-From a physics standpoint, this is necessary to reduce downstream flow restriction to the oxygen supply from the compressor.
-The necessity to govern the pressure set-point is confirmed in simulation and analyzed in more detail when the novel CC-RG is implemented {in} {Section} \ref{section:RGap-sim}.